 The real impact of IR35 on the contracting industry is becoming more apparent, with contractors changing the way they work and, for some, ongoing confusion about what the rules mean for them.

-Here, we take a closer look at why working with an independent ICT consultant like AMDH can be considered as Outside IR35, and the benefits this can bring.
+Here, we take a closer look at why working with an independent ICT consultant can be considered as Outside IR35, and the benefits this can bring.

 What is IR35, and why is it a concern?